ucsb-cs16/m19-nichols/_info/syllabus.md

 * Textbook: Problem Solving with C++, Walter Savitch, Edition 9.
 Available for purchase at the UCSB book store

-* iClickers: You will need to own an iClicker register it on the [Gauchospace](https://gauchospace.ucsb.edu/courses/course/view.php?id=34359).
+* iClickers: You will need to own an iClicker and register it on Gauchospace.
 Be sure to register your clicker by the end of the first week.

 ## Exam Resources